Folarinnn/baimtwo/README.md

   "openapi": "3.0.0",
   "info": {
     "title": "Model Inference API",
-    "description": "API for calling a model with a prompt, model ID, and an optional image", "version": "1.0.0"
+    "description": "API for inferring a model with a prompt, and model ID.", "version": "1.0.0"
   },
   "paths": {